Skip to content

 # Generate the linear edges of each axes

-lin_pixels = tree_map(pixel_fn, npixels, offsets, pixel_scales)
+lin_pixels = jtu.map(pixel_fn, npixels, offsets, pixel_scales)

-# output (x, y) for 2d, else in order
+# Output (x, y) for 2d, else in order.

 positions = np.array(np.meshgrid(*lin_pixels, indexing=indexing))